Squat Your Way to Success: The Pros and Cons of a 30-Day Challenge

 A Balanced Approach

-If you’re determined to take on a 30-day squat challenge, Tran and Yuen recommend incorporating a variety of exercises to target different muscle groups.
+If you’re determined to take on a 30-day squat challenge, consider incorporating a variety of exercises to target different muscle groups.
 Here are three moves to get you started:

 - Jump Squats: Targets quads and glutes